How to nail your bride speech

 - your maid of honour & bridesmaids

-Of course there may be others you want to mention (children from previous relationships?) but resist the urge to read out half the guest list.
+Of course there may be others you want to mention but resist the urge to read out half the guest list.
 Nothing kills off a speech quicker than a tedious thank you list.

-If you’re planning on giving thank you gifts to any of the wedding party we recommend saying you’ll be ‘personally handing them out later’ so the process doesn’t disrupt the flow of your speech and the guests aren’t tempted to start checking their whatsapp messages.
+If you’re planning on giving thank you gifts to any of the wedding party, we recommend saying you’ll be ‘personally handing them out later’ so it doesn’t disrupt the flow of your speech and the guests aren’t tempted to start checking their whatsapp messages.

 The 5 rules to writing a great bride’s speech